electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

     <figcaption><h4>Audi A6 Avant e-tron concept</h4></figcaption>
 </figure>

+Audi A6 e-tron will be available with S-line exterior, black optics, black windows, virtual mirrors, panoramic roof, several wheels to choose from with sizes from 19" to 22", many different colors including the possibility for Audi exclusive colors making it possible to create your unique design.

+## Interior

+Audi A6 e-tron will have different seat options with

 ## Drivetrain

-Audi A6 e-tron is based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche.
+Audi A6 e-tron is based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche and will come with both 2 wheel drive and quattro version and with at least two different battery sizes.

 ### Battery & Range